obuidulpias/ecommerce/README.md

-### This is a simple web-based software written in Vue.js Framework.
+### This is a simple front-end written in Vue.js Framework.

 ### Feature
 - [ ] Home page